smlambert/aqafer/README.md

-# aqafer
+# AQAfer
-A repo to make it easy to run AQAvit verification against different OpenJDK binaries
+A repo to make it easy to run AQAvit verification against different OpenJDK binaries.

+"AQAfer you, AQAfer me, AQAfer everyone!"